 - Women will always have a higher fat percent than men even with the same fitness level.

 A professional male bodybuilder having 5% fat is probably = a professional bodybuilder woman having 10% fat.
-So while I’m probably between 8-12%, my girlfriend is probably between 16-24% fat.
-So basically women are 2x fat percent but same level of fitness. - Woman’s peak strength depends on their hormonal cycle while men are stable (kinda like the fat vs carb energy chart).
+So while I’m probably between 8-12%, my wife is probably between 16-24% fat.
+So basically women are +8-10% fat but same level of fitness. - Woman’s peak strength depends on their hormonal cycle while men are stable (kinda like the fat vs carb energy chart).
 It’s normal to have less than 60% of peak strength for a women just based entirely of when in her hormonal cycle she is in.

 So the “try to beat personal record deadlift” is something most women can do only during one week a month.
 But during the rest of the month they can often train technic a lot and with lighter (but still heavy weights).
 If pr is 70kg you should still be able to lift 40-50kg on rest of the month so workout is the same but don’t be disheartened if you feel like you can’t lift what you could in the past. - “It’s not me, it’s my hormones” isn’t a meme for strength.